 There are many plant-based foods rich in zinc, such as legumes, whole-grains, seeds, and nuts.

-Zinc deficiency can cause many diseases and hormonal imbalances, such as decreased testosterone levels, and decreased sex drive.
 Moreover, zinc deficiency may lead to fatigue.
 Athletes and active people need high levels of zinc!

 Whole-grains are high in zinc